jhderojasUVa/randomfuckwork/README.md

 A small transition (for your eyes) will change the theme mode.

+## Updates/Included

+- Added click to show a new word
+- Added wikipedia support
+- Added dark/light theme support
+- Added change font size depending of the letters

 ## Future updates

 This is a hobby application so don't wait until great updates... but I have the idea of: